 Lhamu lived with tension in her body and anxiety.
 Pepe, on the other hand, is secure, strongly in his body and he is fiercely independent.
 It felt strange to not have a dog follow me everywhere as Lhamu did.
 Pepe could take the company of people or leave it.
 He was cool with his bones and chew toys.

 When I had to put Lhamu down it was one the hardest decisions that I have ever had to make.
-It an act of courage to face atrophy and death, especially in a beloved pet.

 I was not present when my brother, Phillip, actually died.
 He had been in hospice in another state.
 After visiting him in the hospital and then moving him over to hospice, I felt that, in his own way, he was telling me that he needed me to leave so that he could die; and so I did.
 Leaving him to die was hard for me.
 It was also an act kindness, to him, from me.
 More likely, it was an act of kindness from him to me.